Uncertainty-Aware Pedestrian Trajectory Prediction via Distributional Diffusion: Related Work

-\textbf{Trajectory Forecasting as Spatial-temporal Prediction}.
-Often referred to as a sequence-to-sequence task, pedestrian trajectory forecasting uses historical trajectory data as input to predict the locations of multiple agents along future timesteps, taking their spatial correlations into account.
-This sequential nature makes autoregressive recurrent structures~\cite{hochreiter1997long, chung2014empirical} a fruitful option.
+Often referred to as a sequence-to-sequence task, pedestrian trajectory forecasting uses historical trajectories as input to predict the multi-agent locations along future timesteps, taking their spatial correlations into account.
 Social-LSTM~\cite{alahi2016social} is a pioneering work that incorporates social interactions between agents into a recurrent neural network~(RNN) to capture both spatial and temporal dependencies.
 Later studies focus mainly on encoding dynamic influences from neighbors effectively.
-The attention-based methods~\cite{vemula2018social, liang2019peeking, gupta2018social, sadeghian2019sophie} aggregate neighboring information with different significance, while others construct a spatial-temporal graph to represent social interactions~\cite{zhang2019sr, huang2019stgat, ivanovic2019trajectron, salzmann2020trajectron++}.
-Despite their popularity in sequential modeling, RNNs have been criticized for their inability to parallelize.
-This motivates the use of powerful Transformer~\cite{vaswani2017attention} as an alternative.
+The attention-based methods~\cite{vemula2018social, liang2019peeking, gupta2018social, sadeghian2019sophie} assign different importance to aggregated neighbors, while others construct a spatial-temporal graph to represent social interactions~\cite{zhang2019sr, huang2019stgat, ivanovic2019trajectron, salzmann2020trajectron++}.
+Nonetheless, RNNs are often faulted for failing on parallelism.
+This motivates the use of Transformer~\cite{vaswani2017attention} as an alternative.
 For instance, STAR~\cite{yu2020spatio} employs both temporal and spatial Transformers to capture complex spatial-temporal interactions in each dimension, respectively.
-In place of that, AgentFormer~\cite{yuan2021agentformer} proposes modeling two dimensions concurrently using a Transformer to prevent potential information loss caused by the independent encoding of either dimension.
+AgentFormer~\cite{yuan2021agentformer} proposes modeling two dimensions concurrently using a Transformer to prevent potential information loss caused by the independent encoding of either dimension.
 Even so, Transformers can sometimes pose challenges to model efficiency due to their parameter-intensive characteristics~\cite{shi2021sgcn}.
 Instead, we discuss an alternative with both spatial and temporal convolutions toward a parameter-efficient solution of trajectory prediction.
 We empirically demonstrate that one can choose to use lightweight backbone networks, provided that a flexible generative framework is effectively employed.